dannytaylor/pinspiroy/README.md

 ## TODO:
 - Figure out USB data to send to the tablet to flip it to full functioning mode so Windows VM not needed
-- Add ability to be able to use tablet in not fully-functioning mode (with impaired resolution and no gesture support)
+- Add support for tablet in impaired mode
-- Get stylus buttons working.
+- Get stylus buttons working
-- Fix issue of multiple buttons at once not all registering